Sur la Mer

-Sur la Mer is the thirteenth album by The Moody Blues.
+Sur la Mer is the thirteenth album by the Moody Blues.
 It was released in 1988.
 It features the hit single "I Know You're Out There Somewhere", a sequel to their 1986 hit "Your Wildest Dreams".
-Much of the music on the album would fit in the "synthpop" genre, though it does bear more rock and acoustic influences than its predecessor.
+Much of the music on the album would fit in the "synthpop" genre, though it does incorporate more rock and acoustic influences than its predecessor.

+One other single was issued from the album in the U.S. "No More Lies" did not chart on the Billboard Hot 100 but did reach number 15 on the Billboard Adult Contemporary chart.
+"Here Comes the Weekend" was released as a single in Australia only but reached number 50 on the Billboard Mainstream Rock chart in the U.S.

 Flautist and vocalist Ray Thomas did not appear on the album, although he remained a member of the band at the time during which it was recorded.